-Dog Bite Injury Lawyers in Fort Myers
+Dog Bite Injury Attorneys in Fort Myers, FL

 A dog attack can be terrifying and traumatic.
 Unfortunately, many dog bite victims are young children.
 Even as an adult, this type of attack can leave you rattled and psychologically harmed.
 Even if the dog is owned by someone you know, the aggressive behavior may have been completely unexpected.